TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

 ## Protocols in Practice

 To use a protocol in your app, you’ll need to install that protocol to your DWN.
-You can do so using the following snippet that leverages our [web5.js](https://github.com/TBD54566975/web5-js) library, where `protocolDefinition` is the messaging protocol object from above:
+You can do so using the following snippet that leverages the [web5.js](https://github.com/TBD54566975/web5-js) library, where `protocolDefinition` is the messaging protocol object from above:

 ```js
 const { protocol, status } = await web5.dwn.protocols.configure({